 Their professional backgrounds mean they were particularly well-suited to start Chilled Solutions too.
 Bridie is a beer reticulation technician who spent close to a decade at Cookie in Melbourne's CBD, where she developed a passion for craft beer working alongside one of the city's earlier advocates, John Cope-Williams of Better Beer Imports and SURE Brewing; Lee was a refrigeration mechanic who had previously worked for Coke doing installations and refrigeration before switching to booze installs.

-During Bridie's time at Cookie – which had 36 taps pouring beer from the small number of Victorian craft breweries in existence at the time alongside much-lauded international brands – the business expanded into other venues, and her role evolve so she was also looking after beer lines and ensuring the team understood how to look after beer.
+During Bridie's time at Cookie – which had 36 taps pouring beer from the small number of Victorian craft breweries in existence at the time alongside much-lauded international brands – the business expanded into other venues, and her role evolved so she was also looking after beer lines and ensuring the team understood how to look after beer.

 “I was training staff at all those venues about maintaining standards and I was really good at the procedures,” she says.
 “So there became a point where I realised it was my skillset and something I wanted to do.”